BenMcLean/Voxel2Pixel/BenVoxel/README.md

 Corresponds to one or more of the `properties` objects in the JSON format.
 It contains:
 - `Count`: One unsigned 16-bit integer for the number of properties.
 - For each property:
-  - `Key`: One `KeyString` for the property key, expected to be unique within this chunk.
+  - `Key`: One `KeyString` for the property key.
 Empty string key, if present, specifies the scale in meters of each voxel.
 This can be either a single decimal number applied to all dimensions (e.g. `1` for Minecraft-style 1m^3 voxels) or three comma-separated decimal numbers for width, depth, and height respectively (e.g. `2.4384,2.4384,2.92608` for Wolfenstein 3-D walls which are 8ft x 8ft x 9.6ft).
 Scale values must be positive decimal numbers in C# decimal format.
 If no empty string key is present then the scale is unspecified.
   - `Value`: One `ValueString` for the property value.
 #### `PT3D` chunk (Points)
 Named 3D points in space as [x, y, z] arrays.
 Uses 32-bit signed integers to allow points to be placed outside model bounds (including negative coordinates) for purposes like specifying offsets.